 Kombucha in liquid form usually is sold as a conventional food and carries a Nutrition Facts label.
 However, kombucha also can be purchased as a dietary supplement in the form of a capsule, powder, or liquid.
 In this case, the product should have a Supplement Facts label, as required for dietary supplements.

 There are very few kombucha supplements on the market.
 Some of these products only contain ingredients typically found in kombucha, such as B vitamins, probiotics, and green or black tea.
 Other products reportedly contain just the dried or liquid extracts of the kombucha culture.
 They claim to have the same health benefits as the beverage.
-For more information, see the Operation Supplement Safety (OPSS) Quick Facts about kombucha.
+For more information, see the Operation Supplement Safety (OPSS) A-Z quick facts about kombucha.

 Kombucha is also sold as an alcoholic beverage.
 Kombucha naturally contains a small amount of alcohol as a result of the fermentation process.
 Similar to fruit juices, soft drinks, and other flavored beverages, kombucha must have less than 0.5% alcohol by volume.
 However, some contain more, so it’s important to check the label to make sure you aren’t buying something with more alcohol than you want.